kjolley/BIGSdb_documentation/administration.rst

 To define a PCR reaction that can be linked to a locus definition, click the add (+) PCR reaction link on the curator's main page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Loci' toggle to display it.

 .. image:: /images/administration/in_silico_pcr2.png